Ro Khanna named Democratic vice chair of Congressional India Caucus | Politics

 Considered to be ''dynamic'' by his Congressional colleagues, Khanna is a strong supporter of India-US relationship.
 He previously served in the Obama administration as Deputy Assistant Secretary in the Department of Commerce from August 2009 to August 2011.
 First elected to the US Congress in 2016 by defeating incumbent Mike Honda, he has made a mark for himself within the Democratic Party, but also at the national stage on key issues ranging from foreign policy, national security, environment, commerce and manufacturing jobs.

-Khanna visited India every summer through his graduation from high school, said his aunt Aruna Shaiva.
+Khanna visited India every summer through his graduation from high school, said his aunt Aruna Shaiva in India.
 Khanna and his cousins would spend hours chatting, playing cricket or watching movies.
 He relished Jalebi and homemade Saveiyan (popular Indian desserts), she recollected.

 ALSO READ